chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 * Look at data
 * Decide on topic
 * Prepare work environment: Git & Github

 ## Goals achieved (fill at the end of each work week)
 * Looked at data
+* Prepared work environment
-* Decided on topic: Emotion Classification
+* Decided on topic and data: Emotion Classification (ISEAR)
+* Started implementing evaluation
-* Defined the classes of interface (in progress)
+* Defined classes of the model (still in progress)

 ## Plans for next week (fill at the end of each work week)
-* Prepare work environment
-* Start to implement evaluation
+* Continue implementing evaluation
+* Continue defining classes of the model